latex3/latex3.github.io/publications/indexbytopic/index.md

 ---
 layout: page
 menu: Publications
-title: "Articles published by the LaTeX project"
+title: "Articles ordered by topic"
-description: "Selection of links to PDF versions of various articles published by the LaTeX3 project and links to videos of their conference presentations."
+description: "Selection of links to PDF versions of various articles published by the LaTeX3 project and links to videos of their conference presentations ordered by major topics."
 ---

-# Publications
+# Publications by topic

 <div class="row">
   <div class="col cell2of3">